Want to stand out and capture your audience's attention?

 Each platform has different dimensions for graphics and a varied audience too.
 As a result, it will be hard for one graphic to span every platform and drive engagement effectively.

-So, how do you create graphics that engage for each platform?
+So, how do you learn how to create graphics that engage for each platform?

 You need to understand the unique workings of each platform, then adjust your graphics depending on the rules and users who use it.